Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 - Provides methods for direct peer-to-peer communication.
 - This service does not know what messages are sent; it is only responsible for sending and receiving messages.

-#### MessageService
+#### Message Utilities

-**Responsibility**: Provides helper methods for creating messages to send to other peers.
-It also provides basic validation of the messages to ensure they are not malformed.
-Message serialization and deserialization are handled by PeerJS, not this class.
+**Responsibility**: Utility functions for creating messages to send to other peers.
+They also provide basic validation of the messages to ensure they are not malformed.
+Message serialization and deserialization are handled by PeerJS, not these utility functions.

 **Key Functions**:
 - Provides helper methods for creating messages to send to other peers.